Vacation Planning vs. End-of-Life Planning

 When you develop or revise your end-of life plans for these reasons, you’ll likely get the added benefit of feeling a weight lift from your shoulders.
 I know I did.
 In fact, I’m very much looking forward to planning that next family vacation, guilt-free.

 As a service to the Catholic community, the Roman Catholic Foundation offers a free seminar to educate Catholics on the issues that surround the end of life.
-To learn more and register, visit rcfstl.org/the-conversation.
+To learn more and register, visit The Conversation page.

 The Roman Catholic Foundation builds endowed funds that will support Catholic parishes, schools and ministries throughout the Archdiocese of St. Louis for generations to come.